INTERVIEW-India's BPCL aims to double refining margins with refinery expansion

 May 1 There will be no emerging Asian foreign exchange market reports on Monday as most Asian financial markets are closed to mark the Labour Day holiday.

+Asian diesel margins have been lower this year compared with previous years due to an economic slowdown in China, the world's No. 2 oil consumer, and new refining capacity.
+Naphtha margins have been weaker due to an influx of the light fuel from western countries, mainly Europe and the Mediterranean.

-"We want to process only high sulphur crude at Kochi refinery, which is why we're setting up this plant," he said on the sidelines of an industry conference in Singapore.
+"We want to process only high sulphur crude at Kochi refinery, which is why we're setting up this plant," he said, speaking on Thursday on the sidelines of an industry conference in Singapore.

 Crude grades with a high sulphur content are cheaper, and refineries that have installed speciality secondary units to process them can lower feed costs and increase their margins.